Tampax Logo

 Meaning and History

 The launch of hygiene products with an applicator took place in 1931.
 Since then, the trademark logo has changed several times.
-Its modern version is simple and understandable to read, not overloaded with details since it is already known in more than a hundred countries worldwide.
+Its modern version is simple and easy to read, not overloaded with details, since it is already known in more than 100 countries worldwide.

 What is Tampax?